Structure

 Decision-support output.
 Clinician review and attestation required before this content is signed into the chart.

-Candidate impression — for radiologist review
+Draft report — for radiologist attestation

 2.3 cm hypervascular lesion in hepatic segment VII demonstrating arterial-phase hyper-enhancement, portal-venous washout, and capsule appearance.
 Findings raise concern for HCC; differential includes hypervascular metastasis and hepatic adenoma.
 Clinical correlation and tumor-marker workup recommended.